rayocom/rayocom-website/docs/angany-portal/organizations.md

 # Organizations

-Organizations in Angany Portal allow you to group users, resources, and settings under a single entity.
+Organizations in Rayocom Portal allow you to group users, resources, and settings under a single entity.
 This is useful for companies with multiple departments, subsidiaries, or clients.

 ## Managing Organizations
 - View all organizations you have access to in the **Organizations** section.